UnalKami/Dashboard_task/README.md

 This README will be use to create all the documentation for this proyect.

-This proyect be created as an exercise for my experience.
+This proyect be created asan exercise for my experience.

 ## 1. How will it work?
 1. It will show a calendar where you can see all the activities you have in your routine like classes, work time, gym, meetings likes dailies, etc...